thgii/Diplomacy/README.md

-# Base44 App
+# Diplomacy

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+This is a Vite+React app hosted on Cloudflare.

 ## Running the app